-The Company presented preclinical data at the Association for Research and Vision in Opthalmology conference in May 2012, and at the Macula Society meeting in June
+The Company presented preclinical data at the Association for Research and Vision in Opthalmology conference in May 2012, and at the Macula Society meeting in June 2012.

-We commenced a clinical study, named OHR-002, at the end of September 2012.
+We commenced a clinical study, Study OHR-002, which began enrolling patients in late 2012.
 Study OHR-002 is a randomized, double blind, placebo controlled Phase II study to evaluate the efficacy and safety of Squalamine Eye Drops for the treatment of wet-AMD.
-The study will enroll 120 treatment naïve wet-AMD patients at twenty two clinical sites in the U.S., who will be treated with Squalamine Eye Drops or placebo eye drops twice daily for a nine month period.
+The study will enroll 120 treatment naïve wet-AMD patients at more than twenty clinical sites in the U.S., who will be treated with Squalamine Eye Drops or placebo eye drops twice daily for a nine month period.
 The primary and secondary endpoints include visual acuity parameters, need for rescue intravitreal injections, and safety.
 The protocol includes an interim analysis upon the completion of the treatment period in 50% of the patients (approximately 60).
-We expect to complete enrollment of the study in 2013 and release interim data in the fourth quarter of 2013.
+We completed 50% enrollment in the study in July 2013 and therefore anticipate the release of interim results of the OHR-002 study in the second quarter of 2014.
+Full enrollment is expected to be completed in the first quarter of 2014, with final data on the study available in the fourth quarter of 2014.